 This voiceover glossary provides you with a set of basic terms that you can use when ordering a voiceover.
 In addition, it serves as a supplement to the voiceover articles on this website, to enhance your understanding of them.

-An audio file demonstrating how a voice talent would record your project.
+An audio file demonstrating how a voice actor would record your project.
 A custom demo is usually based on a small part of your script.

-An audio file demonstrating a voice talent’s abilities.
+An audio file demonstrating a voice actor’s abilities.

 Dry voice / Dry audio